-In 1874, Richard Dugale discovered that some of New York's Ulster County prisoners were blood relatives.21 In fact, forty-two families were represented among the criminals.
-Dugale traced 709 individuals to a single woman, named Margaret.21 To his credit, Dugdale himself blamed nurture and not nature.21 Unfortunately, it became easier for others to blame nature-without a shred of scientific proof-thereby contributing to eugenics under the guise of human betterment.
+In 1874, Richard Dugale discovered that some of New York's Ulster County prisoners were blood relatives.
+In fact, forty-two families were represented among the criminals.
+Dugale traced 709 individuals to a single woman, named Margaret.
+To his credit, Dugdale himself blamed nurture and not nature.
+Unfortunately, it became easier for others to blame nature-without a shred of scientific proof-thereby contributing to eugenics under the guise of human betterment.

-Fast forwarding to 1903, in the context of prisoners and the "feebleminded" as vulnerable eugenic targets, Davenport opined, "Society...claims the right to deprive the murderer of his life, so also it may annihilate the hideous serpent of hopelessly vicious protoplasm."21 The "vicious protoplasm" was heterogeneously comprised by two million people, characterized by their racial "superiors" as "destitute, insane, feebleminded, defective, and criminal elements."21 In the name of human betterment, initially, sterilization and euthanasia were viewed as a merciful solution to the problem.
+Fast forwarding to 1903, in the context of prisoners and the "feebleminded" as vulnerable eugenic targets, Davenport opined, "Society...claims the right to deprive the murderer of his life, so also it may annihilate the hideous serpent of hopelessly vicious protoplasm."21 The "vicious protoplasm" was heterogeneously comprised by two million people, characterized by their racial "superiors" as "destitute, insane, feebleminded, defective, and criminal elements."
+In the name of human betterment, initially, sterilization and euthanasia were viewed as a merciful solution to the problem.
 Darwin's brand of natural selection had been glacially slow.
 Medicine now had an opportunity to move more quickly than nature.
 Medical doctors became prominent supporters of eugenic theory.
-As early as 1899, Albert John Ochsner M.D. advocated compulsory prisoner vasectomy in order "to eliminate all habitual criminals from the possibility of having children."21 Duncan Mckim M.D. said in 1900: "Heredity is the fundamental cause of human wretchedness...The surest, the simplest, the kindest, and most humane means for preventing reproduction among those we deem unworthy of this high privilege (reproduction) is a gentle painless death."21 The shaman's practice of both "black and white medicine" would be resuscitated.
+As early as 1899, Albert John Ochsner M.D. advocated compulsory prisoner vasectomy in order "to eliminate all habitual criminals from the possibility of having children."
+Duncan Mckim M.D. said in 1900: "Heredity is the fundamental cause of human wretchedness...The surest, the simplest, the kindest, and most humane means for preventing reproduction among those we deem unworthy of this high privilege (reproduction) is a gentle painless death."
+The shaman's practice of both "black and white medicine" would be resuscitated.
 Eugenically-minded physician-scientists targeted prisoners as well as those humans they felt superior to and described as feebleminded for their research.

 The same verbal warfare applied to blacks and colonial persons would be applied to these human groups as justification.
 For example, incarceration was equivalent to research availability in medical literature.
-There would also be an explicit overlapping of racial prejudice with eugenics as "prisoners might simultaneously expiate their debt to society and protect others, especially African Americans, by substituting for them as unwilling research subjects."
-Even the renowned Psychiatrist Karl Meninger4 described the incarcerated person as "the spasms and struggles of a sub-marginal human being trying to make it in our complex society with inadequate equipment."
+There would also be an explicit overlapping of racial prejudice with eugenics as "prisoners might simultaneously explate their debt to society and protect others, especially African Americans, by substituting for them as unwilling research subjects."
+Even the renowned Psychiatrist Karl Meninger described the incarcerated person as "the spasms and struggles of a sub-marginal human being trying to make it in our complex society with inadequate equipment."
 Finally, it was observed that "criminals in our penitentiaries are fine experimental material-and much cheaper than chimpanzees."

-In 1915, twelve Mississippi prisoners were coerced into an experiment regarding pellagra.22 Dr. Joseph Goldberger of the U.S. Public Health service needed "white adult males, the one demographic in the population that statistics had shown was least likely to contract the disease (pellagra)."22 He convinced the governor of Mississippi to grant the prisoners a pardon if they survived the experiment.
+In 1915, twelve Mississippi prisoners were coerced into an experiment regarding pellagra.
+Dr. Joseph Goldberger of the U.S. Public Health service needed "white adult males, the one demographic in the population that statistics had shown was least likely to contract the disease (pellagra)."
+He convinced the governor of Mississippi to grant the prisoners a pardon if they survived the experiment.
 Each of these individuals was jailed for murder.
 The human subjects were placed on a near starvation diet.
 These men grew increasingly ill and complained of pains in their backs, sides, and legs, along with lethargy and dizziness.
-The prisoners themselves described the ordeal as a "hellish experiment."22 It is outside the scope of this paper to discuss the rightness or wrongness of releasing a violent population into the community.
-The action was not received well by the surrounding populace.22 to six subjects under his care.
-The original paper has no discussion of consent, family notification, or the pain endured by the paretic individuals.
-Wile trephined (via a drill) their skulls under local anesthetic!24 In addition to removing brain tissue for study, he needled their ventricles and removed fluid.
-He injected his samples into rabbits.
-Experimental syphilis was produced in these rabbits.
-In his acknowledgements, he thanked his crony Dr. Christian for the use of his "facilities."24 Human beings with end-stage central nervous system syphilis became less than human and were merely "facilities" for a fatal infectious disease.
+The prisoners themselves described the ordeal as a "hellish experiment."
+It is outside the scope of this paper to discuss the rightness or wrongness of releasing a violent population into the community.
+The action was not received well by the surrounding populace.

 In 1918, Dr. L.L.
-Stanley's study was comprised of "transplanting testicles from recently executed convicts to senile and devitalized men [or "feebleminded"]."23 Stanley managed to accomplish 1000 transplants without consent from the prisoners or the unfortunate recipients without any criticism.
+Stanley's study was comprised of "transplanting testicles from recently executed convicts to senile and devitalized men [or "feebleminded"]."
+Stanley managed to accomplish 1000 transplants without consent from the prisoners or the unfortunate recipients without any criticism.